openMF/mojafos/README.md

 At the prompt type the mode you would like to use.

-After typing in the short code to represnt the mode you would want to install, the script will proceed to execute the installation as instructed.
+After typing in the short code to represent the mode you would want to install, the script will proceed to execute the installation as instructed.

-If you enter invalide input, the script will default to deploying all apps.
+If you enter invalid input, the script will default to deploying all apps.

-If you chose `fin` or `all`, at some point in the script's execution, it will ask you for the number of fineract instances you would like to deploy.
+If you choose `fin` or `all`, at some point in the script's execution, it will ask you for the number of fineract instances you would like to deploy.

 ```
 How many instances of fineract would you like to deploy?
 Enter number: